 When you live in an area frequented by more than its fair share of pigeons it is hard to stop them from ‘invading’ your property and nesting.
 Keeping pigeons away from your property can help limit the chance of needing to remove pigeons at a later date.
 So, we hope these tips prove helpful if you are experiencing problems with pigeons.
-Please do not hesitate to contact us for advice.
+Please do not hesitate to contact us for further advice on how to keep pigeons away.

 There can be several reasons for this including: